oracle/terraform-provider-oci/website/docs/r/osmanagement_software_source.html.markdown

 * `status` - status of the software source.
 * `url` - URL for the repostiory

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://registry.terraform.io/providers/hashicorp/oci/latest/docs/guides/changing_timeouts) for certain operations:
+	* `create` - (Defaults to 20 minutes), when creating the Software Source
+	* `update` - (Defaults to 20 minutes), when updating the Software Source
+	* `delete` - (Defaults to 20 minutes), when destroying the Software Source

 ## Import

 SoftwareSources can be imported using the `id`, e.g.